maurerit/tripwire-docs/docs/tripwire_setup.md

 ## Masks

 A mask is the collection of wormhole connections and signatures the members of that particular mask have added.
-You can select a mask from `Settings` - the cogwheel icon in the upper-right corner:
+You can select a mask from `Settings` - the cogwheel icon in the upper-right corner and then `Account Settings`:

 ![Tripwire Settings](img/tripwire_settings.png)